Zokalyx/theconfluence/docs/data.md

 ## Check comment

 `checkcomment.py` checks if a user commented since the last run started and saves the results in `commented.csv`. **This file is not currently used**, it was used to show in the website a checkmark next to users that did comment.
 But this required being run manually and it was not very practical.

+---

+## Notes

+When a run is skipped, modify the following files:

+- Add the week number to `data/broken.txt`
+- Add a corresponding entry in the website: `website/noruns/index.html`
+- Update `website/converter/script.js`.
+In this file, two numbers at the beginning have to be changed.
+Also, the definitions of `weekToRun` and `runToWeek` should be updated.